 Let Me Know What You Think

-If you make this gender reveal cake, please tag me @chelsweets and use the #chelsweets!!
+If you make this gender reveal cake, please tag me @chelsweets and use the #chelsweets so I can see your amazing creations!

 Also leave a comment below and a rating to let me know your thoughts.